Booklordofthedings/LybLog/README.md

 4. Find LybLog in the explorer and select its .toml file
 5. Rightclick on your project in the workspace
 6. Go to Properties -> Dependencies and check the box that says LybLog
-7. In the file you want to use the logger add a using LybLog statement or simply say LybLog.Log.[Methodname]([Message]).
+7. In the file you want to use the logger add a using LybLog statement or simply say LybLog.Log.Methodname(Message).
 You can now use LybLog in your project